mat-mathews/wex_scatter/README.md

 ## TODO & Roadmap

-This script could be useful as it's flushed out and hardened, maybe a lot we could build here.
+This script could be useful if it's flushed out and hardened, maybe a lot we could build here.
 Some ideas for the future:

 - Real LLM Integration or an actual data pipeline - Diff Summaries: When running in Git Branch mode, use an LLM to summarize the specific changes made within the affected files on the branch, giving more context than just listing the changed files.
 - Vector Embeddings: Explore creating a vector database for the content of discovered related C# files and potentially their project contexts.
 This could enable more advanced semantic searching like "find code that does something similar to this changed class".